Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Experimental Results

 \subsection{Results Discussion}

-Regarding the experimental results, we can draw two conclusions: \begin{itemize} \item First, our online overfitting mechanism enables semantic communication system to efficiently adapt to both source content and wireless channel state.
+Regarding the above experimental results and ablation study, we can draw two conclusions: \begin{itemize} \item First, our online overfitting mechanism enables semantic communication system to efficiently adapt to both source content and wireless channel state.
 It can greatly reduce the model amortization gap, which finally contributes to the system performance gain.

 \item Second, the small additional complexity caused by model adaptation involves only at the transmitter.
-There is no extra complexity at the receiver, which is friendly to most content delivery tasks with the request of low latency.
+There is no extra complexity at the receiver, which is friendly to most content delivery tasks with the request of low decoding latency.
 It is aligned with the evolution idea of both traditional and neural video codec. \end{itemize}

 In summary, as mentioned in Section \ref{section_introduction}, almost all traditional source compressors follow the hybrid transform coding paradigm to evolve, e.g., mode selection in HEVC \cite{sullivan2012overview} and VVC \cite{bross2021developments}.
 Accordingly, the idea of signal-dependent transform in traditional source compression methods inspires us to upgrade the deep learning based semantic communication system to a content-channel-dependent adaptive mode.
 The marriage of deep learning method and traditional coding idea can bring significant performance improvement.